Who uses Quickbase?

 While application managers have full management rights within an application, this is not what sets them apart from other users; other users, in fact, could have the same permissions in an application.
 The application manager is the only user who can do the following:

-"Downgrade" his or her own role while always retaining the ability to restore it.
-In other words, an application manager can assign to himself a role that does not have user management permissions and always be able change back to his originally assigned role.
+"Downgrade" thier own role while always retaining the ability to restore it.
+In other words, an application manager can assign to himself a role that does not have user management permissions and always be able change back to thier originally assigned role.
 Other users will be able to downgrade their role, but if the new role does not allow them to upgrade their role, they will not be able to restore their original permissions.

 Transfer application ownership to another user.
 Once the application manager transfers ownership, the new user becomes the application manager.